The Top 10 Best Hikes in Mexico: My Personal Picks

 Cozy rooms, a great swimming pool, and a fabulous breakfast! @ Banyan Tree Hotel

-Hotel tip: I’d recommend you staying at the Banyan Tree Hotel in Puebla.
+Hotel tip: I’d recommend staying at the Banyan Tree Hotel in Puebla.
 It’s in a great location close to all the architectural gems mentioned above.

 Canyon Sumidero trail in Mexico